thorn-lab/coronavirus_structural_task_force/pdb/nsp7/SARS-CoV-2/7aap/README.md

 ## Description

 Electron microscopy structure of SARS-CoV2 RNA-dependent RNA polymerase (Rdrp with subunits Nsp7-Nsp8-Nsp12) in complex with template:primer dsRNA and favipiravir-RTP.
-Structure of favipiravir ribonucleoside triphosphate (favipiravir-RTP) in complex with the SARS-CoV-2 RNA-dependent RNA polymerase (RdRp) bound to a template:primer RNA duplex, determined by electron cryomicroscopy (cryoEM) to a resolution of 2.5 Å.
+Structure of favipiravir ribonucleoside triphosphate (favipiravir-RTP) in complex with the SARS-CoV-2 RNA-dependent RNA polymerase (RdRp) bound to a template:primer RNA duplex, determined by electron cryomicroscopy (cryoEM) to a resolution of 2.5 Å. EM structure of SARS-CoV-2 RNA polymerase in complex with dsRNA and favipiravir-RTP.
+Hetero hexamer, NSP8 with two chains, RNA polymerase, NSP7 and the two RNAs with one chain each.
+Favipiravir-RTP is an inefficient substrate for the viral RdRp in primer extension assays.

 ## Basefolder